btz1211/react-dotnet-sample-app/README.md

 ### Intro
-This is a learning project for building a single page application (SPA) using ASP.NET and React
+This is a learning project for building a single page application (SPA) using ASP.NET and React.
+Most of the code comes from this [PluralSight class](https://github.com/RolandGuijt/ps-globomantics-webapi-react/tree/master/Api), other things such as dockerization, Azure deployment configuration and unit + functional tests are my own.

+### Tech-stack
+- Database - Postgres
+- Service - ASP.NET Core
+- Service Test Framework - XUnit
-- follow along this repo - https://github.com/RolandGuijt/ps-globomantics-webapi-react/tree/master/Api
+- UI - ReactJS
+- UI Test + Mock - Storybook

 ### Local Setup
 #### Set up secrets